 3. Locate the State Row

-The inner arc includes Illinois, West Virginia, Delaware, Rhode Island, New Hampshire, New Jersey, Wisconsin, Connecticut, Minnesota, Maryland, and the U.S. Regulars.
-The inner circle has four rows that are each identified by a capital letter.
-If you are looking toward the graves from the state’s raised stone marker (or the base of the Soldiers’ National Monument), the rows for the inner arc are named (in order) D-C-B-A.
+First, the inner circle includes Illinois, West Virginia, Delaware, Rhode Island, New Hampshire, New Jersey, Wisconsin, Connecticut, Minnesota, Maryland, and the U.S. Regulars.
+A capital letter identifies each of four rows in the inner circle of graves.
+If you look toward the graves from the state’s raised stone marker, or from the base of the Soldiers’ National Monument, the names of the inner arc rows are D-C-B-A, in that order.

-The outer circle includes Maine, Michigan, New York, Pennsylvania, Massachusetts, Ohio, and Indiana.
-The outer arc has seven rows that are each identified by a capital letter.
-If you are looking toward the graves from the state’s raised stone marker, the rows for the outer arc are named (in order) G-F-E-D-C-B-A. Note: From the base of the Soldiers’ National Monument, you may not be able to see where the inner arc ends and the outer arc begins.
+Second, the outer circle includes Maine, Michigan, New York, Pennsylvania, Massachusetts, Ohio, and Indiana.
+A capital letter identifies each of seven rows in the outer circle of graves.
+If you look toward the graves from the state’s raised stone marker, the names of the outer arc rows are G-F-E-D-C-B-A, in that order.
+(From the base of the Soldiers’ National Monument, you may not be able to see where the inner arc ends and the outer arc begins).

 4. Count the Graves to Find the Grave Number

 It is important to remember that the grave markers and historic signs in Soldiers’ National Cemetery do not identify rows (with letters, A-G), nor do they provide grave numbers.
 Because of that, you need to arrive at the cemetery with the plot numbers that you want to find.
 And after that, use this article to find each grave.